Reynold97/ML_number_class/README.md

 Navigate to the project directory

-Build the Docker image with docker build -t my-streamlit-app .
+Build the Docker image with:  docker build -t my-streamlit-app .

-Run the container with docker run -p 8501:8501 my-streamlit-app
+Run the container with:  docker run -p 8501:8501 my-streamlit-app

-Open a browser and navigate to http://localhost:8501
+Open a browser and navigate to:  http://localhost:8501